IMPORTANT NOTICE REGARDING THE TRANSITION TO CT STATE COMMUNITY COLLEGE

-This 30-credit certificate program is intended as a stackable credential for students looking to specialize in digital video production.
-When enrolling in this program as a standalone occupational certificate, it is recommended that students entering the program either have an associate’s degree or higher or are enrolled in the Digital Media Production Associate’s degree program to improve employability upon graduation.
+This 30-credit certificate program is intended as a stackable credential for students looking to specialize in new video production.
+When enrolling in this program as a standalone occupational certificate, it is recommended that students entering the program either have an associate’s degree or higher or are enrolled in the New Media Production Associate’s degree program to improve employability upon graduation.

 The Film and Video certificate program from MxCC prepares students to seek employment in areas that include television, television production, news, entertainment TV, film production, advertising, and corporate media.